bradygaster-zz/downr/src/wwwroot/posts/two-logos-one-look/index.md

 ---

 I just noticed, when looking at the
-<a>Amtrak web site</a>, that there was something familliar about the logo.
+<a href="http://www.amtrak.com">Amtrak web site</a>, that there was something familliar about the logo.
 Something about the wave.
 I recalled the logo of
-<a>my bank</a> .
+<a href="http://www.bankofamerica.com">my bank</a> .
 When I looked at my bank&apos;s site, it hit me where I&apos;d seen it.